What is Anglicanism?

 What is your worship service like?

 Anglicanism seeks to “worship the Lord in the beauty of holiness” (Psalm 96:9), and our worship is traditional, reverent, and centered around Christ.
 We use the 1928 Book of Common Prayer as the foundation for our liturgy.
 Joining our voices with those of Christians throughout the centuries and all over the world, we sing traditional hymns with an organ or piano accompaniment.
 Though not everyone chooses to or is able to kneel, traditionally we kneel to pray, stand to sing and hear the Gospel, and sit to listen to God’s Word proclaimed.
 You can follow the service either in the Book of Common Prayer or in the liturgy booklet, both of which can be found in the hymn racks in each pew.
-For more information on Anglican worship, click here
+For more information on Anglican worship, click here.

 Can I take communion?